tap349/tap349.github.io/_posts/2018-03-26-phoenix-style-guide.md

-when in doubt place production configuration in _config/config.exs_ but without production secrets and details (say, production URLs) that would prevent application from running in development in case _config/dev.exs_ is removed at all.
+when in doubt place production configuration in _config/config.exs_ but without production secrets and details (say, production URLs) that would prevent application from running in development without overriding them in _config/dev.exs_.